hyperledger/besu-docs/docs/HowTo/Configure-Pantheon/Consensus-Protocols/Clique.md

 * [clique_getSigners](../../../Reference/Pantheon-API-Methods.md#clique_getsigners)
 * [clique_discard](../../../Reference/Pantheon-API-Methods.md#clique_discard)

+!!! important
+    A majority of existing signers must agree to add or remove a signer.
+That is, `clique_propose` must be executed on the majority (greater than 50%) of signers to take effect.
+For example, if you have 4 signers, the vote must be made on 3 signers.

 Use [clique_getSignerMetrics](../../../Reference/Pantheon-API-Methods.md#clique_getsignermetrics) to view signer metrics for a specified block range.

+### Adding a Signer

 To propose adding a signer, call `clique_propose` specifying the address of the proposed signer and `true`.
+The call must be executed on the majority of signers.

 !!! example "JSON-RPC clique_propose Request Example"
     ```bash